top of page

 Ethical Relational Counselling for Children and Young People

-From this starting point, we look at how to develop the therapeutic relationship that can bring about positive change.
+From this starting point, the workshop spends time looking at how to develop the therapeutic relationship that can bring about positive change, using case studies, demonstration, role plays and practical discussion.

 Working with Adverse Childhood Experiences

-The phrase ACEs is a current ‘buzzword’ but what is an adverse childhood experience (ACE)?
-How can this affect the development and mental health of children and young people?
+How might this affect the development and mental health of children and young people?

-Using case studies and practical activities, we look at how to develop the therapeutic relationship to benefit the young client that has Adverse Childhood Experiences, while taking into account the impact on the therapist.
+Using case studies and practical activities, we look at how to develop the therapeutic relationship to benefit the young client that has Adverse Childhood Experiences, while understanding the therapists frame of reference and taking into account the impact on the therapist.

 Using Creative and Therapeutic Play

-This entirely experiential workshop explores how you can use play to help children to tell their stories and make sense of their world.
-We also look at a selection of activities that can provide insight and help implement change and improve understanding.
+This entirely experiential workshop explores how you can use different ways to help clients to tell their stories and make sense of their world.
+We look at a selection of activities that can provide insight and help implement change and improve understanding.

 Using demonstration and triad work, participants have a hands-on experience of how creative work can improve therapeutic outcomes.